-They mean they’re very scared of something — scared enough that they’ve turned to stone and cannot move!
+The word “petrified” comes from the Greek word petro, which means “rock” or “stone.”
+Around Halloween, you may hear people say they’re petrified.
+They mean they’re very scared of something.
+So scared that they’ve turned to stone and cannot move!
 If you ever find yourself petrified, you may be standing as still as a tree in a petrified forest.

 Petrified wood is what scientists call the fossilized remains of trees that have turned into stone.
 This happens through a process called “permineralization.”
 This happens over millions of years.

 When trees die, sediment builds up and it buries them.
 Sediment first protects the wood by keeping out oxygen.
 This keeps the wood from decomposing.
 Over time, all the living materials in the wood slowly decay and are replaced with minerals.

 Where do the minerals come from?
 Water flows through the sediment.
 As it does so, it deposits minerals in the wood’s cells.
 The wood’s plant cells decay, and a stone mold forms in their place.